nmcdev/CMA-AIM-GFS-Fengqing/readme.md

 | 10 metre V wind component |     V10      | $\text{m/s}$ |
 |    2 metre temperature    |     T2M      |  $\text{K}$  |

+## Note

+* We are currently working on an updated version of the model that will include **precipitation output** as part of the FengQing model.
+Stay tuned for upcoming releases.